IBM/ansible-power-linux-sap/roles/powervs_configure_os_for_sap/README.md

 All settings applied remain persistent across reboot.

 # 3. Edit parameters in the monitoring configuration file
-To prepare the OS for SAP system deployment edit the configuration file playbooks/vars/sample-powervs-configure-os-for-sap.yml
+To prepare the OS for SAP system deployment edit the configuration file `playbooks/vars/sample-powervs-configure-os-for-sap.yml` with following information.

 | Name  | Type  |Example  | Description |
 |-------|-------|---------|-------------|